 - Galvanized Steel

-Make sure to keep an eye out for cracks, dips, blockages, and other issues that could lead to water damage along your roof.
+Make sure to keep an eye out for cracks, dips, blockages, and other issues that could lead to water backing up and damaging the other parts of a roof.

 Strong Roofs, Built to Last